 Pacific Staghorn Sculpin are commonly found in bays and estuaries with sandy bottoms.
 These fish can breathe air when out of water.
 Although some individuals may spend their entire life in highly saline waters, some newly metamorphosed young move from the estuary spawning sites to completely fresh water and may remain there for up to 6 weeks.

-The Pacific staghorn sculpin has a slender body that is grayish olive in color with pale creamy yellow sides, a white belly, a large flattened head, and a largemouth.
+The Pacific staghorn sculpin has a slender body that is grayish olive with pale creamy yellow sides, a white belly, a large flattened head, and a large mouth.
 The soft dorsal fin is dusky, with a black spot near its rear with a white band below, and the pectoral fins are yellow with five or six dark greenish bands.
 They can reach lengths of 30 cm.